NitinSaini0606/Excalibur-/README.md

 ##  Disclaimer

-MindCare is not a replacement for professional medical advice, diagnosis, or treatment.
+MindTech is not a replacement for professional medical advice, diagnosis, or treatment.
 It is designed as a supportive early-awareness tool for students.

 In severe or emergency cases, users should contact a qualified mental health professional, trusted guardian, campus counselor, or emergency support service immediately.